psvincent/topics-in-cs-projects/fear_simulation/README.md

 4. Run `python check_output.py` to compute the oscillation frequency.
 The script will also try to flash the output onto the micro:bit.

 Note: the output file must be on your local machine (to which the micro:bit is connected) for flashing to work.
 If you are running the scripts on a remote machine (e.g., FABRIC), you might need an additional step to transfer the outputs to your local machine.

-## To do

-(in case of questions, use AI augmentation)

-1. Apply a 0.2 nA current.
-What is the oscillation frequency?
-What emotional state can it correspond to?
-2. Apply a 1.0 nA current.
-What is the oscillation frequency?
-What emotional state can it correspond to?

-## To submit

-Submit a single Word document with:
-1. Answers to the questions in the **To do** section.
-2. Screenshots of the Terminal window showing the oscillation frequencies.

-Additionally, sumbit 2 short videos showcasing micro:bit flickering for the two cases.